Council Services Current Situation 02/06/20

 Please do not visit the harbour office unless it is for an essential service, and observe social distancing rules.

-You are entitled to leave home to exercise once daily.
+You are entitled to leave home to exercise.
 You can walk, run or cycle from your home address.
-You should not drive to a place away from home to do this.
 Please protect our staff, emergency services and each other by not making unnecessary journeys.

 We have closed all play areas in the interests of public safety.
 Parks will remain open for the time being - please be responsible and keep to social distancing guidelines.